Last Updated : February 15th, 2020

 - Multiple servers to ensure that you and your site are protected & more.

-My simple answer is the decision maker on selecting the technology must be a Business Analyst / Technical Head, not customer.
-Yes, sometimes a customer comes up with a wrong technology by listening to the naysayers.
+My simple answer is the decision-maker on selecting the technology must be a Business Analyst / Technical Head, not a customer.
+Yes, sometimes a customer comes up with the wrong technology by listening to the naysayers.
 A smart developer always chooses better tools to implement the solution.

 The biggest example of the importance of typography in web design comes through brand recognition.
 Color, font, and text all come together to make any one brand distinct in the eyes of the consumer.
 Even so, some still question the further usage of typographic use in web design.

 While the main content is any websites’ main goal, typography is important to its effect.
 Some sources say successful web design is 95% typography.
 For this discussion, we will go even farther and say that successful web design is 99% typography.